ManticoreGamesInc/platform-documentation/src/api/player.md

 ### `isCrouchEnabled`

-Most of the aspects of a player's movement can be controlled at runtime via scripting!
+Most of the aspects of a player's movement can be controlled at runtime via scripting.

 ```lua
 -- Player can now step over 100cm ledges!